githubacct54385/APACTravelsWebPage/README.md

   puts response.headers
 ```

 Working with Stripe Checkout was also really simple.
-Just plug in the Javascript they provide on their website in your HTML, setup your Rails code to handle the response and your done.
-Stripe has a [tutorial](http://sinatrarb.com/intro.html) on how to get a Rails app working with Stripe.
+Just plug in the Javascript they provide on their website in your HTML, setup your Sinatra code to handle the response and your done.
+Stripe has a [tutorial](http://sinatrarb.com/intro.html) on how to get a Sinatra app working with Stripe.

 Here is how I run the app in terminal:
 SingTemplate=<SENDGRID_SINGAPORE_TEMPLATE_HERE> ThaiTemplate=<SENDGRID_THAILAND_TEMPLATE_HERE> ChinaTemplate=<SENDGRID_CHINA_TEMPLATE_HERE> VietnamTemplate=<SENDGRID_VIETNAM_TEMPLATE_HERE> CambodiaTemplate=<SENDGRID_CAMBODIA_TEMPLATE_HERE> SENDGRID_API_KEY=<YOUR_SEND_GRID_API_KEY> SUPPORT_EMAIL=<SENDER_EMAIL> PUBLISHABLE_KEY=<PUBLISHABLE_KEY> SECRET_KEY=<SECRET_KEY> ruby myapp.rb